-Political Parties are political organizations that have met the specific legislative requirements.
-See section 6(2) of the Election Finances and Contributions Disclosure Act.
+Political Parties are political organizations that have met the legislative requirements under section 6(2) of the Election Finances and Contributions Disclosure Act.

-Constituency Associations are volunteer organizations endorsed by political parties or independent MLAs.
-They handle political activities at the electoral division level.
-These activities include fund-raising, or the collection and reporting of contributions.
+Constituency Associations are volunteer organizations endorsed by political parties or independent members of the Legislative Assembly to handle political activities at the electoral division level, such as fund-raising, including the collection and reporting of contributions.

-Leadership Contests are when registered political parties vote to select a new leader.
+Leadership Contests are held by registered political parties to select a leader.

-Leadership contestants are persons who seek the leadership of a registered party.
+Leadership Contestants are persons who seek be selected as the leader of a political party.

 The above political entities must register with Elections Alberta which includes appointing a chief financial officer, and update registration information as changes occur.
 Registered political parties, candidates, constituency associations, nomination contestants and leadership contestants are required to file financial disclosure reports.
 Registered candidates are also required to file nomination papers with local returning officers during elections in order to appear on the ballot.